maximhq/bifrost-benchmarking/mocker/README.md

 ## Authentication

-When the `-auth` flag is set (default: `Bearer mocker-key`), all requests must include an `Authorization` header with the exact value specified.
+When the `-auth` flag is set (default: `""`), all requests must include an `Authorization` header with the exact value specified.
 Requests without the header or with an incorrect value will receive a `403 Forbidden` response.

 **Example request with authentication:**